cs3org/OCM-API/IETF-RFC.md

 * OPTIONAL: inviteAcceptDialog (string) - URL path of a web page where a user can accept an invite, when query parameters `"token"` and `"providerDomain"` are provided.
 Implementations that offer the `"invites"` capability SHOULD provide this URL as well in order to enhance the UX of the Invite Flow.
 If for example `"/index.php/apps/sciencemesh/accept"` is specified here then a WAYF Page SHOULD redirect the end-user to `/index.php/apps/sciencemesh/accept?token=zi5kooKu3ivohr9a&providerDomain=example.com`.

 # Share Creation Notification
-To create a share, the sending server SHOULD make a HTTP POST request
+To create a Share, the Sending Server SHOULD make a HTTP POST request

 * to the `/shares` path in the Receiving Server's OCM API
 * using `application/json` as the `Content-Type` HTTP request header